solodev/aws/pages/solodev-cms-enterprise-docker.md

 	</tr>
 	<tr>
 		<td>Stack name</td>
-		<td>The name of your stack (set to "solodev-cms-opsworks" by default).
+		<td>The name of your stack (set to "solodev-cms-ecs" by default).
 Please note, the name must be all lowercase.</td>
 	</tr>
 </table>